Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Introduction

+Our results show that the telemetry pipeline itself constitutes a critical attack surface in systems designed for behavioral observation and forensic analysis.
+To our knowledge, this is the first work to systematically demonstrate, across multiple deployed security products, that adversarial but valid telemetry structures can induce analyst-visible denial-of-analysis outcomes through serialization, storage, and rendering boundaries, even when monitoring sensors remain intact.
+Accordingly, we identify the telemetry pipeline as a cross-product attack surface, characterize failure modes across diverse architectures, and validate real-world impact via coordinated disclosures and assigned CVEs.

-We disclosed the issues to the affected vendors and coordinated public disclosure in accordance with standard practices, providing at least 90 days for them to patch their solutions.
-At the time of writing, two issues have been assigned CVE IDs; namely CVE-2025-61301 and CVE-2025-61303, while other vendors have deployed configuration changes or patches.
-Proof-of-concept artifacts for the two CVEs are available on GitHub\footnote{\url{https://github.com/eGkritsis/CVE-2025-61301/} and \url{https://github.com/eGkritsis/CVE-2025-61303/}, respectively}.
+\textbf{Responsible disclosure.} We coordinated responsible disclosure with affected vendors, providing at least 90 days for them to patch their solutions, leading to patches and configuration hardening across multiple EDR and sandbox products.
+At the time of writing, three issues have been assigned CVE IDs, namely CVE-61301 (CAPEv2), CVE-61303 (Triage), and CVE-67221 (orjson serialization library), with one additional CVE pending for Cuckoo.
+Proof-of-concept artifacts for the three CVEs are available on GitHub~\cite{61301_poc,61303_poc,67221_poc}.